 There are typically two “best times” of the year to buy a new SUV.
 July through October is a good period for new SUV deals, as automakers want to sell off the prior year’s models to make way for the new model year.
-For example, most 2011 SUV models are on sale by this time.
+For example, most new SUV models are on sale by this time.
 Buyers can save thousands of dollars on the prior years SUV models that are still in inventory and dealers are looking to move.

 For example, the best selling SUV in the U.S., the Honda CR-V, sold less than 20,000 units in August 2010, while in August 2009, Honda sold just over 30,000 CR-Vs. Despite this drop, the crossovers and SUVs were the top selling vehicle segment in the U.S. in August 2010, selling 290,371 units.
 However this was down 11.5 percent from July 2010.
 August is typically one of automakers’ top sales months.

-This sales drop may spur automakers to offer better deals to consumers this fall.
-This in combination with some outstanding 2011 models coming out, may make this fall a great time to buy a new SUV.
+Sales dips may spur automakers to offer better deals to consumers in the fall.
+This in combination with new models coming out, may make fall a great time to buy a new SUV.
 Get into dealer showrooms early to beat the increased demand for SUVs as inclement weather arrives.
 And be on the lookout for specials like employee pricing, year end close outs, and other deals.